isomerpages/enterprisesg-switch/_switch-2022/TICKETS.md

 ---
 *This page is better viewed on landscape mode*

-# **GET YOUR TICKETS TO SWITCH**
+# **CONNECT WITH THE GLOBAL-ASIA INNOVATION COMMUNITY**
+Get your tickets to attend the SWITCH 2022 Flagship Event from 25 - 28 October 2022 at Resorts World Convention Center, Singapore, and unlock access to our Year-long Innovation Programme as well!

 ![](/images/SWITCH%202022%20Landing%20Page/TICKETING%20INFO%20TABLE%20ONLY%202.png)

-The second component of the SWITCH Experience, the Flagship Conference will be happening from the **25th to 28th October**!
-It will be an in-person event at Resorts World Convention Center.

 **[➞ Get your ticket to SWITCH now!](https://community.switchsg.org/register)**

-## **WHICH TICKET SHOULD YOU BUY?**
-Please take note that tickets to the Flagship Conference are split into In-Person and Digital tickets, with each category having a Premium and Free version that entitles you access to different programmes of the whole event.
-Below is the information that lays down each type of ticket and what access you are entitled to.

 ### **PREMIUM IN-PERSON CONFERENCE + TRADE PASS**